By GREGORY KATZAssociated Press

 LONDON (AP) - Intercepted phone messages from the days when Prince William and Kate Middleton were courting were read at Britain's phone hacking trial Thursday - he calls her "babykins" and makes jokes about almost being shot during a military training exercise.

-Mobile ads now represent nearly 23 percent of the money companies spend on digital advertising,
+Mobile ads now represent nearly 23 percent of the money

 By JIMMY GOLENAP Sports Writer